lammps/lammps/doc/src/package.rst

 since it reduces the number of CUDA kernel launches.

 The *sort* keyword determines whether the host or device performs atom sorting, see the :doc:`atom_modify sort <atom_modify>` command.
 The value options for the *sort* keyword are *no* or *device* similar to the *comm* keywords above.
 If a value of *host* is used it will be automatically be changed to *no* since the *sort* keyword does not support *host* mode.
-The value of *no* will also always be used when running on the CPU, i.e. setting the value to *device* will have no effect if the simulation is running on the CPU.
 Not all fix styles with extra atom data support *device* mode and in that case a warning will be given and atom sorting will run in *no* mode instead.

 The *atom/map* keyword determines whether the host or device builds the atom_map, see the :doc:`atom_modify map <atom_modify>` command.
 The